babangsund/babangsund.com/src/blog/relay_environment_methods_2.md

 }
 ```

-refs, forceUpdate

-Here we define two refs `dataRef` and `cleanupFnRef`, along with a stateful hook to force a re-render - call it `forceUpdate`, although the name is arbitrary.
+Next, we define two refs `dataRef` and `cleanupFnRef`, along with a stateful hook to force a re-render - call it `forceUpdate`, although the name is arbitrary.

-- `dataRef` is meant to hold the latest relay data snapshot, and is stored in a reference in order to prevent rendering twice when data changes because of props. (eg. props change -> update, then data change -> update)
+- `dataRef` is meant to hold the latest relay data snapshot, and is stored in a ref in order to prevent rendering twice when data changes because of props. (eg. props change -> update, then data change -> update).
 - `cleanupFnRef` as the name implies, holds the latest disposer reference.
-- `forceUpdate` will allow us to trigger a re-render when the relay subscription returns a new snapsnot.
+- `forceUpdate` will allow us to trigger a re-render when the Relay subscription returns a new snapsnot.

 ```javascript{11-13,15}
 import useDeepCompare from './useDeepCompare';